JanneMattila/www/docs/_posts/2026/2026-01-11-extending-azure-sre-agent.markdown

 Here is our subagent with the tool added:

-{% include imageEmbed.html link="/assets/posts/2026/01/11/extending-azure-sre-agent/subagent3.png" %}
+{% include imageEmbed.html alt="EndpointAgent subagent configuration showing the ExecutePythonCode tool successfully added to the tools list" link="/assets/posts/2026/01/11/extending-azure-sre-agent/subagent3.png" %}

 Now we're ready to use _Test playground_ to test the subagent:

-{% include imageEmbed.html imagesize="80%" link="/assets/posts/2026/01/11/extending-azure-sre-agent/subagent4.png" %}
+{% include imageEmbed.html imagesize="80%" alt="Test playground showing successful execution of the EndpointAgent with HTTP 200 response and operational status true" link="/assets/posts/2026/01/11/extending-azure-sre-agent/subagent4.png" %}

 Your endpoint should have receive the following POST request: